Gannet Peak Equipment List

 Rain Pant: Men’s Fineline Stretch Pants, Women’s Fineline Stretch Pants

-Gloves: BRING TWO PAIRS – one lightweight to medium weight pair – synthetic or fleece material. - Crag Gloves, Midweight Softshell GlovesÂ
+Gloves: BRING TWO PAIRS – lightweight to medium weight/synthetic or fleece. - Crag Gloves, Midweight Softshell GlovesÂ

 Alpine Climbing Pack:Â Internal frame only.
 50Â to 60 L for a 2 or 6-day trip.
 Large enough to fit all your personal gear plus ten pounds of food and water.
-Speed 40 or Mission 55
+(Available for rent): Mission 55

 Sleeping Pad:Â Closed-cell foam or Thermarest